cs448m/cs448m.github.io/assignments/finalproject/README.md

 ## Goal

-In this assignment, you will be designing and executing on a project idea related to making.
+In this assignment, you will come up with and execute on a project idea related to MMM4M.
 We'd like you to come up with an idea that:

 1. You know something about and have a vested interest in.
 2. Weaves in some innovative use of technology.